 Andlinger Center for Energy and the Environment

-The building will include an advanced stormwater management system, green roofs, advanced heating and cooling systems, architectural components to conserve energy, and more.
+The Andlinger Center for Energy and the Environment opened October 2015.
+The Center features green roofs, rain gardens, advanced lighting controls, heat recovery systems, rainwater and condensate harvesting, and more.
 You can discover more information about Andlinger's sustainability features in its project description.

 Lakeside Graduate Housing